 Gonda "Goldschmied" Family

-The Gonda (Goldschmied) Neuroscience and Genetics Research Center is home to the Brain Research Institute and UCLA’s department of human genetics.
-Since it opened in 1998, this state-of-the-art facility has served to maximize creative neuroscience and genetics research at UCLA and attract outstanding young scientists to lead research forward through the 21st century.
+The Gonda (Goldschmied) Neuroscience and Genetics Research Center is home to the UCLA Brain Research Institute and the Department of Human Genetics.
+Since it opened in 1998, this state-of- the-art facility has served to maximize creative neuroscience and genetics research at UCLA and attract outstanding young scientists to lead research forward through the 21 st century.

 Currently occupied by 30 faculty, 21 innovative laboratories and 2 core facilities, the Gonda center incorporates an array of cutting edge research technology allowing basic science investigations that advance understanding of the brain, and translate findings into medical research strategies that impact treatments for human disease.
-In 2016 alone Gonda-based faculty generated over 150 journal publications validating the impact and importance of their scientific investigations.
+In 2016 alone, faculty based in the Gonda center generated over 150 journal publications validating the impact and importance of their scientific investigations.

 The Gonda center’s existence is the result of the vision and generosity of Leslie and Susan Gonda.
 The Gondas’ $45 million gift is one of the largest donations from an individual benefactor in the history of UCLA and one of the largest ever received by the University of California.

-Leslie and Susan Gonda believe that through education and advances in medicine, generations now and in the future will be able to meet the challenges of an increasingly competitive world and lead productive, meaningful lives.
-Through their generosity, the Gondas are creating a family legacy of charitable giving.
+Leslie and Susan Gonda believed that through education and advances in medicine, generations now and in the future will be able to meet the challenges of an increasingly competitive world and lead productive, meaningful lives.
+Through their generosity, the Gondas created a family legacy of charitable giving.
 Their leadership gift to UCLA ranks as one of the most significant contributions in the history of American philanthropy.
+Susan passed away in 2009 and Leslie in 2018.